uncleGena/google-sheet-languages-model/README.md

 The main classes and methods are documented in the source code provided.
 This will guide you on the data structures and the methods available for use.

-Feel free to explore the provided code to better understand how to work with the `google-sheet-languages-model` package to manage your i18n data.
+Feel free to explore the provided code to better understand how to work with the `google-sheet-languages-model-2` package to manage your i18n data.

 ## Data Structures for i18n File Data

-The `google-sheet-languages-model` package supports two different structures to describe i18n file data: `nest` (JS object style) and `flat` (key annotation style).
+The `google-sheet-languages-model-2` package supports two different structures to describe i18n file data: `nest` (JS object style) and `flat` (key annotation style).
 Both styles serve to organize your internationalization data in a manner that best suits your project's needs.

 ### 1. Nest (JS Object Style)